Mauricio Lomelin

 Style Guide

-My scripts share a consistent look, feel, and flow.
-This is because every script I write follows a set of rules that define a common design language.
+My scripts share a consistent look, feel, and flow because every script I write follows a set of rules that define a common design language.
 This is my personal style guide.
 It embraces defensive coding techniques and structural guidelines that make my code easier to write, read, and maintain.

 The rules are straightforward and apply to both application and library scripts: